What’s The Difference Between A Duplex Outlet And A Regular Outlet

 WR Receptacle

-A WR receptacle is specifically designed to handle a lower amount of amps, up to 15 amps.
-It is ideal for appliances like lamps, chargers, and small electronics.
+A WR receptacle is specifically designed to handle environmental conditions, not a specific amount of amps.

 Both Receptacles Have The Same Output

 A duplex outlet is a two-outlet receptacle found in many homes.
-They have the same output, making them interchangeable with regular outlets.
-Duplex outlets are usually smaller than regular outlets and can be difficult to find in tight spaces.
+They have the same voltage output, making them electrically compatible with standard plugs.

 Be Sure You Know What Kind Of Outlet You’re Using